-Some time ago I published an article here on my blog about the importance of Hip Extension in Running Gait.
-Equally as important as a runner’s ability to extend the hip, is their ability to internally (medially) rotate the hip in extension.
+Equally as important as a runner’s ability to extend the hip, is their ability to internally rotate the hip in an extended position.

 In my experience, runners and coaches often have a decent appreciation for the important role that hip mobility plays in the sagittal plane (hip extension in particular).

-However, all too frequently the runner’s ability to internally rotate the hip (transverse plane) during late stance phase in gait is unfortunately overlooked.
+However, all too frequently the runner’s ability to internally rotate the hip (transverse plane) during late stance phase of running gait is unfortunately overlooked.

 While you’re reading this, stand up for a moment.
 Jump into a split stance, as if you were walking a tight-rope, with feet facing forwards.
 Left foot forward, right foot back…